logicmonitor/lm-logs-aws/aws/README.md

 # lm-logs-aws-integration (beta)
 Cloud formation template to push logs from AWS to Logic Monitor.
+You need to have basic infrastructure setup for that you need to deploy stack
-For logs to forwarder you need to have basic infrastructure setup for that you need to deploy stack To deploy you need.
+To deploy you need.
 * LM Access ID
 * LM Access Key